tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 and the client has validated that that the hostname of the proxy, the identifier of the PvD, and the validated hostname identity on the certificate all match.

+When using information in destination rules ({{destinations}}), clients MUST only allow the PvD configuration to narrow the scope of traffic that they will send through a proxy.
+Clients that are configured by policy to only send a particular set of traffic through a particular proxy can learn about rules that will cause them to send more narrowly-scoped traffic, but MUST NOT send traffic that would go beyond what is allowed by local policy.

 # IANA Considerations

 ## New PvD Additional Information key {#proxies-key-iana}

-This document registers a new key in the "Additional Information PvD Keys" registry.
+This document registers three new keys in the "Additional Information PvD Keys" registry.

+### proxies Key

 JSON Key: proxies